Identification systems – under review

 DCI develops various technical standards for interoperability.
 Learn more about our work and the standards process here.

-The draft interoperability standards for ID systems and Social Protection Systems are now available for public review.
-Your feedback is extremely valuable as we work towards interoperability of the two systems.
+The draft interoperability standards for ID systems and Social Protection Systems are in the final stages of review.
 You can access the draft standards on the DCI GitBook.

-The public review period will be open until October 31, 2025.
-We invite you to join our GitHub forum where you can share your thoughts.
+The public review period ended on October 31, 2025.
+The discussion can be accessed under the GitHub forum.
 If you have any questions, you can also e-mail contact@spdci.org.

 Why are ID systems important?